Better Man (Little Big Town song): Background and release

+Composition

-"Better Man" has a play length of 4 minutes and 21 seconds.
+Produced by Jay Joyce, "Better Man" a country ballad that is 4 minutes and 21 seconds long.
+Its pop-oriented, acoustic guitar-driven arrangement incorporates a drum loop, pinging guitar effects, and occasional keyboard tones.
 The song is in a slow tempo of 72 beats per minute, written with a 4/4 time signature.
 It is in the key of F major, with a chord pattern of F-C-B♭-B♭_{2}-B♭.
-Karen Fairchild's lead vocal spans from F_{3} to B.

-Swift revealed in August 2021 that she would be recording her rendition of "Better Man" for the 2021 re-recording of Red.
+Karen Fairchild's lead vocal spans from F_{3} to B♭_{4}.
+For Swift's recording, she takes the pitch down to the originally planned key of E major, with the E-B-A-A_{2}-A chord progression and vocals from E_{3} to A_{4}, and is 36 seconds longer by an extended final chorus.

+The lyrics are about a painful breakup that leaves Fairchild's narrator ruminating on an ex-partner, assuming that their broken relationship would have turned out great if the ex-partner were not a terrible man.
+Although the narrator admits that the relationship had its good moments, she expresses her emotional scars ("I just wish I could forget when it was magic") and resorts to escaping the relationship due to the ex-partner's abusive nature.
+According to Little Big Town, the track could resonate with many people who had to face tough decisions about moving on from difficult situations, "no matter how hard that is, you just know down in your heart that it's time to do that."

-Music video
+Music video and live performances

 An accompanying music video was directed by Becky Fluke and Reid Long and premiered on November 1, 2016.
 Set in a rural household, the video depicts three generations of single parents whose partners ultimately leave them.
 The cycle is presumably broken at the end, when Philip Sweet's character has a baby girl and makes an effort to be a better role model.

+Little Big Town performed "Better Man" live for the first time at the 50th Annual Country Music Association Awards on November 2, 2016.
+In 2018, they sang the track again at the 60th Annual Grammy Awards on January 27 and at the Grammys on the Hill on April 18.
+The group included it in the set list of two of their tours: Breakers Tour in 2018 and Take Me Home Tour in 2024.